 The Brussels Brontë Group organises meetings and events in Brussels throughout the year, including an annual weekend of events around the date of Charlotte Brontë’s birthday (21 April).
 We organise regular Guided walks around Brontë places in Brussels.
 Our Reading group specialises in 19th century literature (not just the Brontës!).

 Registration essential for all events.
 To register, contact Helen MacEwan.

 Saturday 13 October 2018

 John Bowen is Professor of Nineteenth-Century Literature at the University of York.
-His research area is nineteenth-century fiction and he has a particular interest in Dickens, Wilkie Collins, Anthony Trollope and the Brontës.
+His great passion is nineteenth-century fiction and he has a particular interest in Dickens, as well as Wilkie Collins, Anthony Trollope and the Brontës.
 He wrote about the Brontës, among other writers, in the OUP History of the Novel in English.

 14.00: Readings from Emily Brontë’s poems.

 2018 is Emily Brontë’s bicentenary year.
 Following on from the talk on Wuthering Heights in the morning, we will be taking a look at Emily’s poetry.
 Members of the Brussels Brontë Group will introduce and read a selection of some of her best-loved poems.

 Venue: Gemeenschapscentrum Op-Weule, rue Saint Lambert 91, 1200 Woluwe Saint Lambert (next to Woluwe Shopping Centre).
 Registration essential for all events.
 To register, contact Helen MacEwan